5 from 1 vote

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Italian Frittata Recipe with fresh spinach is a go-to in our home for busy weeknights or lazy weekend brunches.
+This Spinach Frittata (Italian) with fresh spinach is a go-to in our home for busy weeknights or lazy weekend brunches.
 It comes together in just over 30 minutes with simple ingredients—and it’s every bit as delicious as the classic version you’ll find in Italy.
 Wholesome, flavorful, and comforting!

 We love Italian frittatas in all ways!
 Including this Ricotta and Pea Frittata Recipe.